Brannan station

-Brannan and The Embarcadero station (often simply Brannan) is a Muni Metro light rail station located in the median of The Embarcadero south of Brannan Street in the South Beach area of San Francisco, California.
-Muni Metro trains use a high-level island platform, while historic streetcars use a pair of side platforms at the south end of the station.
+Brannan station (signed as Brannan & The Embarcadero) is a Muni Metro light rail station located in the median of The Embarcadero south of Brannan Street in the South Beach area of San Francisco, California.

+The station was built with both a high-level island platform for Muni Metro trains, and a pair of low-level side platforms at the south end of the station for historic streetcars, which are not in use as of 2026.